-- 326. Covered employees will be provided with prescription safety glasses in compliance with Cal-OSHA regulations.
+- Covered employees will be provided with prescription safety glasses in compliance with Cal-OSHA regulations.
 Such prescription safety glasses will be replaced every twenty-four months.
-In addition, the City will reimburse the employee for prescription safety glasses that are damaged in the course of their work, provided that the employee has exercised reasonable care with respect to his/her glasses.
-The reimbursement shall be limited to that portion of the cost of replacement glasses, which are comparable to those damaged, that is not otherwise covered by insurance. - 327.
-To be eligible for reimbursement, the employee must apply for whatever insurance coverage may be available to him/her and meet all the other criteria set forth above.
+In addition, the City will reimburse the employee for prescription safety glasses that are damaged in the course of their work, provided that the employee has exercised reasonable care with respect to the employee's glasses.
+The reimbursement shall be limited to that portion of the cost of replacement glasses, which are comparable to those damaged, that is not otherwise covered by insurance. - To be eligible for reimbursement, the employee must apply for whatever insurance coverage may be available to the employee and meet all the other criteria set forth above.